MannLabs/CKG/docs/source/advanced_features/ckg-notebooks.rst

 - :doc:`**Annotate Proteins with CKG Knowledge** <../notebooks/recipes/Knowledge from list of proteins>`

 This notebook shows how to extract knowledge associated with a list of proteins and summarize it using different methods: centrality, pagerank.

+- :doc:`**Annotate drugs with CKG Knowledge** <../notebooks/recipes/Knowledge from list of drugs>`

+This notebook shows how to extract knowledge associated with a list of drugs and summarize it using different methods: centrality, pagerank.

+- :doc:`**Batch effect correction** <../notebooks/recipes/Batch_correction>`

+This notebook exemplifies how to correct batch effects in a proteomics experiment and how to add this correction in CKG's analytical pipeline (configuration).

+- :doc:`**Convert SDRF format to CKG** <../notebooks/recipes/Converting_sdrf_to_CKG>`

+This notebook shows CKG's functionality to convert SDRF format into CKG and viceversa.

+- :doc:`**Upload a SDRF file to CKG** <../notebooks/recipes/Uploading_sdrf_to_CKG>`

+How to upload programmatically a SDRF file into CKG.

+- :doc:`**Convert MzTab format to CKG** <../notebooks/recipes/Read mztab>`

+This notebook shows CKG's functionality to read MzTab format and convert it into CKG proteomics/metabolomics format (edge lists).

 Reports notebooks